 About the park

-Tesasini means flat rock in Algonquin.
+Tesasini means “flat rock in Algonquin.

-On April 22, 2021, the NCC Board of Directors approved the design of Tesasini Park.
 The park design is the result of a partnership with the Algonquin Anishinabe, Zibi, the City of Ottawa, Ville de Gatineau and Energy Ottawa.

 Cookie Notice: Our website uses tracking technologies (cookies) to learn how our visitors interact with our site.
 This helps us to improve our services, and provide you with valuable content.
 Read our privacy policy.